shkarlsson/obsidian-discrete/README.md

----
-auto-summary: Discrete is a plugin for Obsidian enabling dynamic file filtering in the Explorer via frontmatter metadata with support for multiple comparison operators and customizable behavior.
----
 # Discrete

 A plugin for Obsidian that allows you to filter in Explorer based on file metadata (frontmatter).

-## Planned Features

-- Integration with Obsidian's search functionality
-- Integration with Omnisearch plugin
-- More filter operators and types
-- Filter presets/saved filter combinations
-- Filter history

 ## Features